GeoBenchr: An Application-Centric Benchmarking Suite for Spatiotemporal Database Platforms: Evaluation

 \subsection{System and Benchmark Experiment Setup}

 For each system involved, we follow the best practices with regard to benchmarking and system configuration to the best of our abilities, using documentation where available.
 We set up SpaceTime together with its developers, which ensures optimal indexing and configuration for the benchmark.
-We also contacted the MobilityDB developers to ensure that our partitioned setup follows their recommendations and we configure PostGIS, SedonaDB, and TimeScaleDB according to their respective documentation.
+We also contacted the MobilityDB developers to ensure that our setup follows their recommendations and we configure other systems according to their respective documentation.
 We host each SUT instance on a 48-core Intel Xeon 4310 CPU with 64GB of RAM, running Debian 13 as all database systems are supported on this platform.
-We run each system in isolation on the machine, ensuring that no other workloads are running concurrently to avoid interference and allow the SUT to use all available resources.
-We also host the supporting datasets on the same machine and provide the necessary indexes for these datasets as well.
-In MobilityDB's partitioned setup, we adaptively partition the data into 4 tables based on spatial location, as coordinated with the developers.
-Additionally, we evaluate adaptive time partitioning, where the timestamps of the data are used to create four roughly equally sized partitions.
+We run each system in isolation on the machine to avoid performance interference, and host the supporting datasets on the same machine to avoid network latency issues.
 GeoBenchr itself is hosted on a separate machine to avoid interference with the SUTs.

 Each experiment configuration is benchmarked three times in total to account for variability in query execution time.
 However, as we will see, our results are quite consistent across runs, with only minor deviations in query latencies.
 Additionally, each system is provided with a warmup phase before each run to reduce outliers caused by cold caches.